-6.4 Identify sustainable development impacts (if relevant)
+9 6.4 Identify sustainable development impacts (if relevant)

-Climate change policies have broader sustainable development impacts in addition to their GHG impacts.
-Sustainable development impacts are changes in environmental, social or economic conditions that result from a policy, such as changes in air quality, water quality, health, quality of life, employment or income.

-Refer to the ICAT Sustainable Development Guidance for guidance on conducting an assessment of sustainable development impacts.
-Table 6.7 lists examples of sustainable development impacts that may be associated with forest policies, categorised according to the ICAT Sustainable Development Guidance.
-The Sustainable Development Goals (SDGs) most directly relevant to each impact category are indicated in parentheses.
+- 10 Forest policies have broader sustainable development impacts in addition to their GHG impacts. - 11 Sustainable development impacts are changes in environmental, social or economic conditions that result - from a policy, such as changes in air quality, water quality, health, quality of life, employment or income. - 13 Refer to the ICAT Sustainable Development Methodology for the method for conducting an assessment - 14 of sustainable development impacts.
+Table 6.7 lists examples of sustainable development impacts that - may be associated with forest policies, categorized according to the ICAT Sustainable Development - 16 Methodology.
+The Sustainable Development Goals (SDGs) most directly relevant to each impact category - 17 are indicated in parentheses.

-Table 6.7: Examples of sustainable development impacts relevant to forest policies
+18 Table 6.7: Examples of sustainable development impacts and indicators relevant to forest policies